 Here’s the recipe for Turkey Falafel Meatballs with Lemon Yogurt Sauce.
 If you try this recipe I hope you’ll come back to leave a rating and comment.
 I’d love to know what you think.Print

 Turkey Falafel Meatballs with Lemon Yogurt Sauce

 Light, flavorful, healthy turkey meatballs made with ground turkey, chickpeas and Middle Eastern spices.
-Serve with a side salad for dinner or pack the meatballs and salad into a pita and drizzle with sauce for lunch.
+Serve with a side salad for dinner or pack into a pita for lunch.
+Pass around the lemon yogurt sauce!

 - Prep Time: 30 mins